yerbestpal/yerbestpal.github.io/README.md

 # yerbestpal.github.io
-Personal website for practising web development
+Personal website for practising web development.
+If you have any suggestions for changes, please get in touch.